yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-SocialCareAssessment-intro.md

 ### **Mandatory fields**
 The following fields are mandatory:

 - **status** A mandatory flag to indicate whether the assessment is active or not.
-We limit the valueset to accepted; in-progress; completed; entered-in-error.
+We limit the valueset to accepted; in-progress; completed; entered-in-error; cancelled.

+[ (where an OT Assessment was started, partially completed, before being cancelled because the patient refused to co-operate.
+It would be useful for say a community OT to see Local Authority cancelled an OT halfway through ... e.g. give them a call to find out more details.)]: #

 - **intent** Although this field is not relevant to Social Care, it is mandatory within FHIR, therefore we default its value to 'plan'.